atisharma/chasm/README.md

 See the [example gameplay](example-gameplay.md) for what a new game can be like.

 **This is the client software that connects to a server.**
+To play, you need to connect to [a server](https://github.com/atisharma/chasm_engine).

 Chasm is still being written.
 It's already pretty great though, with a good model.